carpentries-incubator/singularity-introduction/_episodes/04-singularity-files.md

 Assuming this feature is enabled on your system, when the container is started, Singularity appends the relevant user and group lines from the host system to the `/etc/passwd` and `/etc/group` files within the container [\[1\]](https://www.intel.com/content/dam/www/public/us/en/documents/presentation/hpc-containers-singularity-advanced.pdf).

+This means that the host system can effectively ensure that you cannot access any data you should not be able to on the host system and you cannot run anything that you would not have permission to run on the host system.

 ## Files and directories within a Singularity container

 Singularity also _binds_ some directories from the host system where you are running the `singularity` command into the container that you're starting.
 Note that this bind process is not copying files into the running container, it is making an existing directory on the host system visible and accessible within the container environment.
 If you write files to this directory within the running container, when the container shuts down, those changes will persist in the relevant location on the host system.

-There is a default configuration of which files and directories are bound into the container but ultimate control of how things are set up on the system where you're running Singularity is determined by the system administrator.
+There is a default configuration of which files and directories are bound into the container but ultimate control of how things are set up on the system where you are running Singularity is determined by the system administrator.
 As a result, this section provides an overview but you may find that things are a little different on the system that you're running on.

-Two directories that are likely to be accessible within a container that you start are your _home directory_ and the directory from which you issued the `singularity` command.
+Two directories that are likely to be accessible within a container that you start are your _home directory_ and the directory from which you issued the `singularity` command (the _current working directory_).

 The mapping of file content and directories from a host system into a Singularity container is illustrated in the example below showing a subset of the directories on the host Linux system and in a Singularity container: